Sorry, this program is not available for local students.

 Civil and structural engineering involves the design and construction of roads, airports, railways, buildings, bridges, dams and drainage systems.

-In this program, you’ll develop skills in:
+You’ll develop skills in:

 - using computer-aided drafting (CAD) software to produce detailed drawings, plans and designs for construction work